shireen2015/MySQL-Spark-Zeppelin/README.md

 # MySQL-Spark-Zeppelin

-1) Loading data to MySQL
+## Loading data to MySQL

-a) Change the password of root user to avoid errors in Spark SQL while connecting to MySQL.(Login as root user to perform all    operations)
+1. Change the password of root user to avoid errors in Spark SQL while connecting to MySQL.(Login as root user to perform all    operations)

-Step 1: Stop the MySQL service /etc/init.d/mysqld stop Step 2: Start MySQL without a password after executing below command mysqld_safe --skip-grant-tables & mysql –uroot Step 3: Set a new MySQL root password use mysql; update user set password=PASSWORD("root") where User='root'; flush privileges; quit; Step 4: Stop and start MySQL service /etc/init.d/mysqld stop /etc/init.d/mysqld start
+Step 1: Stop the MySQL service /etc/init.d/mysqld stop

+Step 2: Start MySQL without a password after executing below command mysqld_safe --skip-grant-tables & mysql –uroot

+Step 3: Set a new MySQL root password use mysql; update user set password=PASSWORD("root") where User='root'; flush privileges; quit;

+Step 4: Stop and start MySQL service /etc/init.d/mysqld stop /etc/init.d/mysqld start

 Step 5: Login to MySQL with new password using below command mysql –u root –p Enter password:

-b) Create a database upx in which create table for the required dataset(here suicides dataset) create database upx; use upx; create table suicides (state varchar(50), year int, typecode varchar(50), type varchar(60), gender varchar(7), agegroup varchar(50),total int);
+2. Create a database upx in which create table for the required dataset(here suicides dataset) create database upx; use upx; create table suicides (state varchar(50), year int, typecode varchar(50), type varchar(60), gender varchar(7), agegroup varchar(50),total int);

-c) One cannot directly load the data by placing the dataset in any location.
+3. One cannot directly load the data by placing the dataset in any location.

 Use the below command to find location to place dataset show variables like "secure_file_prev"; which yields below output Variable_name    | Value
  secure_file_priv | /mnt/var/lib/mysql-files/

-d) Move the dataset to above location hdfs dfs –copyToLocal /user/hue/suicides.csv /mnt/var/lib/mysql-files/
+4. Move the dataset to above location hdfs dfs –copyToLocal /user/hue/suicides.csv /mnt/var/lib/mysql-files/

-e) Load the dataset without header using below command load data infile '/mnt/var/lib/mysql-files/suicides.csv' replace into table suicides fields terminated by ',' lines terminated by '\n' ignore 1 lines;
+5. Load the dataset without header using below command load data infile '/mnt/var/lib/mysql-files/suicides.csv' replace into table suicides fields terminated by ',' lines terminated by '\n' ignore 1 lines;

 f) Grant privileges to root user to avoid access denied error in Spark GRANT ALL PRIVILEGES ON *.* TO 'root'@'ip-172-31-25-99.us-west2.compute.internal' IDENTIFIED BY 'root' WITH GRANT OPTION;